 The classic Fox sitcom, starring Frankie Muniz as the titular Malcolm, ran for 151 episodes from 2000-2006, however it’s remained a firm favourite of fans nearly 15 years after its last episode.

-However, the family are marking the show’s 20th birthday by getting back together for a Zoom reunion, echoing and ‘ casts’ gatherings over the course of the past few months.
+However, the beloved family is marking the show’s 20th birthday by getting back together for a Zoom reunion, echoing and cast gatherings over the course of the past few months.

 Cranston took to Instagram to announce the get-together, with proceeds of the event – which will feature ‘lots of great stuff from the show that could be yours’ – going towards Healing California, ‘an amazing organisation that provides FREE dental, medical and vision care to those in need’.